 Go to Signals, then click New watchlist to begin creating a new monitoring workflow.
 This is where you define what to track, which companies to track, and how identified signals should be processed.

 In the Select a signal to monitor step, choose Custom signals, then click Next.
-This option is designed to uncover untapped insights across your TAM by tracking your own custom questions on daily web content.
+This option is designed to uncover untapped insights across your TAM by tracking your own custom questions on web content with a monthly re-check cadence.

 Phase 2: Configure your custom signal questions